techidaily/site-win-tips/source/_posts/ifind-data-salvage-a-comprehensive-tutorial-on-retrieving-your-cameras-raw-images.md

 * ![](https://www.ifind-recovery.com/wp-content/uploads/2018/11/camera-RAW-image-e1541555447983.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fo4lNZ84x9Q?si=WdcYPZp-9VJnZEnC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 With the proliferation of digital cameras, especially professional ones, the Raw photos are becoming more common. **The RAW photo** has unparalleled advantages over other photos.
 If a lot of raw images are taken but lost.
 In fact, it will be a very frustrating thing.
 I’ll introduce to you what is the RAW photos, and then, guide you to use iFinD Data Recovery to restore the lost RAW photos.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/B2MlLvGxMwI?si=q_blGjXyJrGtzT8d" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Summary